Vipassana-Hawaii/seeingsecurity/welcome/README.md

 ### SCHEDULE
 The daily schedule will be posted each night for the next day.
 Please keep close track because some things may be subject to change.
 As we are experimenting with this format, we may decide that we need to change the timing of one thing or another for unforseen reasons.
 We will do our best to communicate the change to you with as much forwarning as possible.
 Most importantly, keep an eye on each day's posted schedule and links.

+### Thanks
 We are incredibly grateful to our student Luke Shannon for  offering us the use of this platform - *Phlyt Academy* - and teaching us how to use it for free.
 It is a wonderful gift and we are very excited to see the ways that it is already helping us make the Dhamma more accessible to the world.

+They are interested in all of our feedback and so any ideas or recommendations you have will be received with gratitude.
+They can also make some changes during the week if they are causing problems with the functionality of the tool so please keep the communication open!